SAFCSP-Team/adjacency-list-flights-schedule-project/README.md

 ### Implementation

-### You are required to implement the solution using Adjacency List, which is an array list that stores a linked list.
+**You are required to implement the solution using an Adjacency List, which is an array list that stores a linked list.**
 1. Create the `City` class.
    * Create an attribute `name` of type `String`.
    * Implement a constructor to initialize the `name`.